 This course explores many dimensions of human "meeting and mating" behaviors from a social psychology perspective as students critically examine recent research and theories.
 Students examine the biological, psychological and social determinants of romantic behavior as they explore why couples are attracted to one another, what romantic love is, why couples become attached to one another, ways couples strengthen their relationships, and how the quality of mate choice may affect partnering, marriage, and relationship satisfaction.
-Prerequisite: PSYC 101
+Offered periodically.

-Learning and Cognition
+PSYC 342 Learning and Cognition

 This course provides a survey of traditional and current theories and research in perception, attention, learning, memory, language, problem solving, concept formation, reasoning, and decision making.
-Emphasis is on human learning and cognition with some time spent on animal learning and conditioning.
+Emphasis is on human learning and cognition with some attention to animal learning and conditioning.
+Offered periodically.

-Psychological Perspectives on Criminal Behavior
+Psychological Perspectives on Criminal Behavior Three Credits LA